 Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), is conducting a Project Development & Environment (PD&E) Study for widening the Western Beltway/State Road (SR) 429.
 The study limits extend along the Western Beltway from north of the I-4/SR 429 Interchange to Seidel Road, in Orange and Osceola Counties, Florida.
-As part of the study, all interchanges within the project limits and the need for new interchanges will be evaluated.
+As part of the study, all interchanges within the project limits and the need for a new interchange are being evaluated.

-A separate PD&E Study is being conducted to evaluate the Poinciana Parkway Extension (FPID No.: 446581-1-22-01), a new roadway proposed connecting CR 532 to the I-4/SR 429 interchange in Osceola County.
+A separate PD&E Study is being conducted to evaluate the Poinciana Parkway Extension (FPID No.: 446581-1-22-01), a new roadway proposed to connect CR 532 to the I-4/SR 429 interchange in Osceola and Polk Counties.
 For more information on the Poinciana Parkway Extension PD&E Study, please visit www.PoincianaExtension.com.

 Key considerations for the study include:

 - Increasing the capacity of the Western Beltway to accommodate future 2050 traffic volumes

 - Improving emergency response times and evacuation